 Sustainable Systems Process Engineering department

 The Sustainable Systems Process Engineering department is addressing the transformation of the chemical industry to successfully transition from fossil fuels to renewable energy and material flows.
-The aim is to identify new sustainable technologies for the industry and to develop both scientific knowledge and practical solutions.
+The aim is to identify new sustainable technologies for chemical plants and to develop both scientific knowledge and practical solutions.
 To drive the transformation of the chemical industry, our research focuses on several key areas, including system design, process piloting, process intelligence and metrology.

 Focal points: system design, process engineering, process intelligence and metrology